Assisted Installer Based Installation

 Virtual Lab Quick Start

-- Create an SSH key for the
+- Create (if there is none) an SSH key for the

 dci-openshift-agent